-Market demand for tungsten concentrate continued to be stable from the first quarter of fiscal 2018 and through to Q1 2020 with the pricing environment improving each quarter to May 2019 and leveling off thereafter between July 2019 and March 2020.
-Current Spot APT price is approximately US\$230 per MTU, with a high of US\$350 per MTU of APT during the month of June 2018.
-Management expects that the limited quantities of "spot" concentrate available in the market will help with continued price improvement in the near to mid-term with several forecasting services projecting prices to reach or exceed US\$300 per MTU of APT by late 2020.
+Market demand for tungsten concentrate continued to be stable from the first quarter of fiscal 2019 and through to Q3 2020 with the pricing environment improving each quarter to May 2019 and leveling off thereafter between July 2019 and September 2020.
+Current Spot APT price is approximately US\$223 per MTU.
+Management expects that the limited quantities of "spot" concentrate available in the market will help with continued price improvement in the near to mid-term with several forecasting services projecting prices to reach or exceed US\$300 per MTU of APT by mid 2021.